nspcc-dev/neo-go/docs/cli.md

 You can omit `--from` parameter (default wallet's address will be used in this case), you can add `--gas` for extra network fee (raising priority of your transaction).
-And you can save transaction to file with `--out` instead of sending it to the network if it needs to be signed by multiple parties.
+And you can save the transaction to a file with `--out` instead of sending it to the network if it needs to be signed by multiple parties.

-To add optional `data` transfer parameter specify `data` positional argument after all required flags.
+To add optional `data` transfer parameter, specify `data` positional argument after all required flags.
 Refer to `wallet nep17 transfer --help` command description for details.

-One `transfer` invocation creates one transaction, but in case you need to do many transfers you can save on network fees by doing multiple token moves with one transaction by using `wallet nep17 multitransfer` command.
+One `transfer` invocation creates one transaction.
+Yet, in case you need to do many transfers, you can save on network fees by doing multiple token moves with one transaction by using `wallet nep17 multitransfer` command.
 It can transfer things from one account to many, its syntax differs from `transfer` in that you don't have `--token`, `--to` and `--amount` options, but instead you can